International humanitarian law and policy on

-Working towards a ban on nuclear weapons
+Working towards the elimination of nuclear weapons

-The International Red Cross and Red Crescent Movement had been calling for a ban on nuclear weapons since 1945 and welcomed the adoption of the TPNW as a historic and long-awaited step towards their elimination.
-Given current regional and international tensions, the risk of nuclear weapons being used is the highest it has ever been since the Cold War.
+Since 1945 the ICRC, together with the wider International Red Cross and Red Crescent Movement, has been calling for a ban on nuclear weapons.
+In 2017, we welcomed the adoption of the Treaty on the Prohibition of Nuclear Weapons (TPNW) as a historic and long-awaited step towards their elimination.

 Banning nuclear weapons is justified on humanitarian, moral and legal grounds.
 Nuclear weapons are the most destructive weapons ever created and their testing and use would have catastrophic humanitarian consequences.